Web Gateway Configuration Guide

 Introduction to the Web Gateway

-However, if you have an atypical web server architecture or you are an advanced user who wants to get the best out of your environment, you might want to use this document.
-This document describes the details of procedures for configuring a web server and the Web Gateway to connect to InterSystems IRIS.
+However, if you are using different combination of web server and platform, have an atypical web server architecture, or are an advanced user who wants to customize your environment, you may find this document useful.
+It describes the details of procedures for configuring a web server and the Web Gateway to connect to InterSystems IRIS.
 It also describes how to use services that the Web Gateway provides.

 Init fn=load-modules shlib=CSPn3.dll \